 - After that, you have expenses available for spending.

-Note: What falls under basic and discretionary expenses is up to you.
-However, keep in mind that basic expenses are what you require to survive.
+Note: What might fall under basic and discretionary expenses would be up to you.
+Keep in mind that basic expenses are what you require to survive.

 Unfortunately due to time constraints, I didn’t have the opportunity to ask all the questions I wanted to ask.
 However, this information has definitely changed the way I think about my finances.
 To make it up, I will share an interesting way I got to think about my finances and myself- as a business.
 Hence, my monthly accounts could be pictured as my income statement.

 I have also created these sheets to help with filling out your accounts and budgets for the coming months.
 Hopefully, you find these helpful!

 Finally, I have a savings challenge lined up this year (I will share more about this before the month runs out so, please be on the lookout).